 - Reply after scraping yourself off the floor.

-I view each of these results as a win.
-But they’re on a scale that moves from winning £1 on a scratch card that cost you £1 to buy, to I’ve only bloody won the Euromillions 12 week rollover jackpot….!!!!!
+I view each of these results as a win – they all teach you something.
+But outcomes 2-6 rest on a scale that moves from winning £1 on a scratch card that cost you £1 to buy, to I’ve only bloody won the 12-week rollover Euromillions jackpot….!!!!!